 Although your Polish neighbours may not be at your door to welcome you on day one, you will probably find that relationships flourish between locals and expats, given time.
 Often Polish children in these areas go to the international schools so will speak good English and become buddies with the expat children.
-Once in the fold, your Polish neighbour will often be a great source of insight in to the Polish culture and local knowledge.
-From navigating markets, cooking traditional Polish dishes and where to escape for the weekend, they will all be golden nuggets.
+Once in the fold, your local neighbour will often be a great source of insight in to the Polish culture and local knowledge.
+From navigating markets, cooking traditional dishes and where to escape for the weekend, they will all be golden nuggets.

 Most popular areas

 Wilanow is a sprawling, leafy residential area around Wilanow Palace, the Royal Summer Palace.
 The area is a pleasant suburb and good for access to the British School of Warsaw (in Mokotow but on the Wilanow side), German School, European School and a whole host of very good pre-school options.
 The bus service does run from the city to Wilanow but it is advisable to have a car.
 Cycling is also on the up as new cycle lanes have now been introduced.

 There are also distinct areas within Wilanow itself.
 ‘Old Wilanow’ is the area in the immediate vicinity of the Palace housing older style villas and a quaint row of shops and restaurants along the Palace stretch.
 Plenty of buggies and toddlers with ice creams can be spotted during the day here.
 At the restaurant Nowa Kuznia, there is even a beach set up for kids with diggers and slides.